Skip to content

 It is not the ETIS architecture.

-It is proof, not doctrine.
+It is evidence, not doctrine.

 Educational products teach ETIS.